renee-baba/Escape-the-Museum-Game/README.md

 ## Documentation

-Additional project documentation in the Design Documentation file
+Additional project documentation in the Game Documentation file

 ---